 Tom Leonard AKA The Drag Queen Gardener

-Tom Leonard is a normal student from Warwickshire, who happens to have a passion for gardening… and drag.
-After a break up in 2019 he decided to get an allotment, where his love of gardening continued and his decision to become a drag queen himself, began.
+Tom Leonard is a trained horticulturist from Warwickshire, who happens to have a passion for gardening and drag.
+After a break up in 2019 he decided to get an allotment, where his love of gardening grew and his journey to become a drag queen began.

 The Telegraph: “A revolution in horticulture”